-When Amanda was twelve her mother was killed in a car accident.
-All delusions of innocence, goodness, or peace died with her.
-Left with only her abusive father, she endured five years of hell the likes of which only fiends can dream up.
-He stole her innocence with his slithering touch, stole her dreams with his threats, and left her a burned out shell of emotions with the casual sear of a cigarette burn.
+Amanda was twelve when her mother was killed in a car accident, and all delusions of innocence died with her.
+Five years of her abusive father’s threats and slithering touch left her a burned out shell of emotions with the casual sear of a cigarette burn.
 To this day she still can’t stand smokers—it was a problem when she was in the service and everyone smoked.

-The tortured thing she was fled into the Marines when she was 17, just in time for the Iraq War.
+She fled into the Marines when she was 17, just in time for the Iraq War.
 Maybe she wanted to kill herself.
 Maybe she wanted someone else to kill her.
 Maybe she just wanted to get away.
 It doesn’t really matter: the Marine Corps did their job, honing her broken pieces into a lethal edge.
 She emerged ready and eager for combat, but was denied by the combat roles of the service.
-Forced to watch her companions and brothers-in-arms—never friends—return day in and day out bloodied, maimed, and slain she eventually snapped and was dishonorably discharged.
-She found a home in Blackwater, the corp happy to put a rifle in her hands on the front.
+Forced to watch her companions and brothers-in-arms—never friends—return day in and day out bloodied, maimed, and slain, she eventually snapped and was dishonorably discharged.
+She found a home in Blackwatch, the corp happy to put a rifle in her hands on the front.
 Her commander called her suicidal.
-The day Blackwater pulled out of Iraq was the saddest day of her life, because it was the day she lost the ability to do what she had been made to do: fight.
+The day Blackwatch pulled out of Iraq was the saddest day of her life, because it was the day she lost the ability to do what she had been made to do: fight.

 Remarkably good at reading both people and situations—having spent her childhood as a victim and her adulthood in war zones she’s grown excellent at picking up the cues for danger that others might miss, or the small details that don’t stand out to others.

-Turner met an unceremonious end at the hands of her own domitor, under the Prince’s and Seneschal’s orders.
-Captured by Sanctified agents while attempting to flee New Orleans with an important tape, she was sentenced to death as punishment for Caroline’s frenzy-inspired attack upon the Hussar, Prince Vidal’s own herald.
+Turner met an unceremonious end at the hands of her own domitor, under the prince’s and seneschal’s orders.
+Captured by Sanctified agents while attempting to flee New Orleans with an important tape, she was sentenced to death as punishment for Caroline’s frenzy-driven attack upon the Hussar, Prince Vidal’s own herald.
 The sentence was carried out by Caroline personally at Turner’s mocking request, and made to look like a particularly violent suicide.